North Korea blasts 'regrettable' US 'attitude and 'robber-like' demands

 North Korea had hoped to pursue a "balanced implementation" of the goals agreed to in the Kim-Trump joint statement, but the U.S. put forward a "unilateral and strong denuclearization request" without referring to North Korea's goal of establishing a "peace guarantee" on the Korean Peninsula, the statement said.

+The terse statement, a U.S. source said, was expected.
+It is believed to be a negotiating tactic by the North Koreans.

+"We pushed them really hard to live up to the commitments of the president, and they may be reacting to save face," a source, who asked not to be named, told ABC News.

-Tensions between Pompeo and North Korean leaders were evident before Pyongyang issued its harsh statement.
+Tensions between Pompeo and North Korean leaders were evident even before the harsh words.

 Pompeo and Kim Yong Chol, a top adviser to the country's leader and a former spy chief, exchanged pleasantries Saturday after having had a cordial and relaxed meeting Friday night, but the U.S. secretary of state didn't seem pleased with Kim's forwardness.